analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-02-13-introduction_to_reinforcement_learning.md

 \end{equation}
 $$

 We place this between double quotes, because, mathematically, these entities are not yet well defined.
-The probability of an infinite trajectory is not well defined.
+The probability of an infinite trajectory is not defined.
 We can work around that, however, using the fact that the discounted reward series

 $$
 \begin{align}